Answering your questions

 More importantly, this is your time to connect with other new students, learn the specifics of your academic school/college, access academic support and resources, get familiar with campus resources and ask questions.
 Even if you already know people on campus, Orientation will give you a comprehensive overview of the resources and services available to you as a new student.

-Once you have paid your tuition deposit and it has been processed (usually within 2-3 business days), you can register online via the Orientation Registration portal.
+Once you have paid your tuition deposit and it has been processed (usually within 2-3 business days), you can register online via the Orientation registration system beginning on April 10, 2023.
 You will sign in using your VCU eID and password.
 To set up your eID, visit https://myeid.vcu.edu/ and click “Claim my eID.”

-To make changes to your orientation registration or to add a family member or guest, you can log back into your orientation account up to one week prior to your scheduled orientation.
-If it is within one week of your orientation, please email newrams@vcu.edu with your full name and V-number and we will assist you.
+To make changes to your Orientation registration or to add a family member or supporter, you can log back into your Orientation account up to one week prior to your scheduled orientation.
+If it is within one week of your Orientation session, please email newrams@vcu.edu with your full name and V-number and we will assist you.

 All new students will have the opportunity to meet with an academic advisor and will complete course registration before the start of the semester.

-If your new major is within the same college or school (e.g. within the College of Humanities and Sciences, etc.) then this will not impact your orientation or advising.
+If changing your major results in a change of your college/school, you may need to select a new Orientation session.
+If your new major is within the same college or school (e.g. within the College of Humanities and Sciences, etc.) then this will not impact your orientation session.
 Students wishing to change into a new college (e.g., from College of Humanities and Sciences into College of Business) will need to wait to hear from Admissions to ensure that you meet the requirements for the requested major.

-If your major change is approved or you have recently changed your major, your orientation account will update with your new major and you will be notified via email if you need to change your session.
+If your major change is approved or you have recently changed your major, your Orientation account will update with your new major and you will be notified via email if you need to change your session.
+To check which college or school a major falls in, you can search for your program under VCU Academics.

-If you need special accommodations please indicate this when filling out your registration questionnaire.
+If you need special accommodations during Orientation, please indicate this when filling out your registration questionnaire.
 A staff member from our team will reach out to you if we need additional information about your request.
-You may also email us at newrams@vcu.edu, please be sure to include your full name and V number.
+You may also email us at newrams@vcu.edu - please be sure to include your full name and V number.

 For more information on accommodations during the academic year, please reach out to the Student Accessibility and Educational Opportunity (SAEO) office.